Jürgen Meyer-ter-Vehn: Life

 From 1959, Meyer-ter-Vehn studied physics at the University of Münster and the Ludwig Maximilian University of Munich as a scholarship holder of the German National Academic Foundation, where he obtained his diploma in 1966.
 In 1969, he received his doctorate in theoretical nuclear physics from the Technical University of Munich.
 He researched at the Technical University of Munich, the Lawrence Berkeley National Laboratory, the Paul Scherrer Institute and the Jülich Research Center.
 In 1976, he habilitated at the Technical University of Munich, where he has been an associate professor since 1997.
 From 1979, he was in the laser research group of the Max Planck Institute for Plasma Physics in Munich, from which the Max Planck Institute for Quantum Optics emerged in 1981.
 Until 2005, he was group leader for laser plasma theory.

 Until the end of the 1970s, he mainly dealt with theoretical nuclear physics.

-He was married to Helga Meyer-ter-Vehn (died 2011) and has two sons, Tobias Meyer-ter-Vehn and Moritz Meyer-ter-Vehn.
+He was married to Helga Meyer-ter-Vehn (died 2011) and has two sons, Tobias Meyer-ter-Vehn and Moritz Meyer-ter-Vehn, and four grand-daughters, Rebekka, Lili, Clara, and Sophie.